leny/seve/README.md

         -p, --port <port>      port used by the server (default to 12345) -q, --quiet            don't show the logs
         -i, --index            enable autoindex
-        -N, --no-open          don't browse to the URL at startup
+        -e, --exclude <glob>   don't show matching files (only with autoindex) -N, --no-open          don't browse to the URL at startup

 #### Arguments